Triathlon Run Training: What Is Zone 2 / Endurance Workouts?

 FAQ: Zone 2 Triathlon Run Training

-What is Zone 2 run training in triathlon?
+What is Zone 2 run training?

 How often should Zone 2 run training be used?